 Recut is a fantastic tool for cutting out silence and the parts you don’t want, and it’s extremely fast!
 It works for videos and for podcast.
 I use Recut mostly for my YouTube videos.
 Read more about Recut here.
 Get $10 OFF using our code FEISWORLD.

-Descript, in general, is a fantastic tool for editing audios and videos, but because it has a lot of features – removing silence, ums and uhs, voice enhancement, it tends to take a lot longer to export the final file.
+Descript, in general, is a great tool for editing audios and videos, but because it has a lot of features – removing silence, ums and uhs, voice enhancement, it tends to take a lot longer to export the final file.
+Read more here.

 Which one do you use and why?
 Let me know in the comments!